chemmyy-png/CTF-writeups/Double Dawn CTF /Appetizer /Purple App /writeup.md

 hex code = `64 61 77 6E 63 6F 72 64`

+---

+# Walkthrough

-So I copy the hex code to convert them using CyberChef.
+I copy the hex code to convert them using CyberChef.
 CyberChef is a common CTF tool used for converting from one format to another.
 <div align="center">
 <img width="922" height="354" alt="image" src="https://github.com/user-attachments/assets/6ffb07fb-4411-4d5f-ab94-dbc461bddaca" />
 </div>

 Using the `from Hex` option, the output shows the string as `dawncord`, indicated that it was a hidden flag encoded into hex format.

-`flag = DwD{dawncord}`
+---

+# Flag

+`DwD{dawncord}`